Hypothesis Testing in High-Dimensional Regression under the Gaussian Random Design Model: Asymptotic Theory: Hypothesis testing for nonstandard Gaussian designs

+In other applications, $\mtx{\Sigma}$ is unknown and no additional data is available.
+In this case we proceed as follows: \begin{enumerate} \item We estimate $\Sigma$ from the design matrix $\mtx{X}$ (equivalently, from the feature vectors $\mtx{x}_1$, $\mtx{x}_2$, \dots $\mtx{x}_n$).
+We let $\mtx{\hSigma}$ denote the resulting estimate. \item We use $\mtx{\hSigma}$ instead of $\mtx{\Sigma}$ in step 3 of our hypothesis testing procedure. \end{enumerate} The problem of estimating covariance matrices in high-dimensional setting has attracted considerable attention in the past.
+Several estimation methods provide a consistent estimate $\mtx{\hSigma}$, under suitable structural assumptions on $\mtx{\Sigma}$.
+For instance if $\mtx{\Sigma}^{-1}$ is sparse, one can apply the graphical model method of \cite{MeinshausenBuhlmann}, the regression approach of~\cite{Zhao-Cov}, or CLIME estimator~\cite{CLIME}, to name a few.

-Notice that in general the exact covariance $\Sigma$ is not available and we need to use an estimate of that in \sdl.
-There are several high-dimensional covariance estimation methods that provide a consistent estimate $\hSigma$, under suitable structural assumptions on $\Sigma$.
-For instance, if $\Sigma$ is sparse, $\hSigma$ can be constructed by thresholding the empirical covariance, cf. Table~\ref{tbl:procedure2}.
-Note that the Lasso is unlikely to perform well if the columns of $\bX$ are highly correlated and hence the assumption of sparse $\Sigma$ is very natural.
-If the inverse covariance $\Sigma^{-1}$ is sparse, the graphical model method of \cite{MeinshausenBuhlmann} can be used instead.
+Since the covariance estimation problem is not the focus of our paper, we will test the above approach using a very simple covariance estimation method.
+Namely, we assume that $\mtx{\Sigma}$ is sparse and estimate it by thresholding the empirical covariance.
+A detailed description of this estimator is given in Table~\ref{tbl:procedure2}.
+We refer to \cite{bickel2008regularized} for a theoretical analysis of this type of methods.
+Note that the Lasso is unlikely to perform well if the columns of $\bX$ are highly correlated and hence the assumption of sparse $\mtx{\Sigma}$ is very natural.
+On the other hand, we would like to emphasize that this covariance thresholding estimation is only one among many possible approaches.

-Appendix \ref{app:CovarianceFree} describes an alternative covariance-free procedure that only uses bounds on $\Sigma$ where the bounds are estimated from the data.
-In our numerical experiments and comparisons with other methods, we use the estimated covariance returned by \Subroutine.
-The p-values computation appears to be fairly robust with respect to errors in the estimation of $\Sigma$.
+As an additional contribution, in Appendix \ref{app:CovarianceFree} we describe an alternative covariance-free procedure that only uses bounds on $\mtx{\Sigma}$ where the bounds are estimated from the data.

+In our numerical experiments, we use the estimated covariance returned by \Subroutine.
+As shown in the next section, computed p-values appear to be fairly robust with respect to errors in the estimation of $\mtx{\Sigma}$.
+It would be interesting to develop a rigorous analysis of \sdl\, that accounts for the covariance estimation error.

-\subsubsection{Numerical experiments}
+\subsection{Numerical experiments}